-Policy Goal 2.11 State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.
+O NOT MET

-New Jersey's child welfare code does not allow for a child welfare response in non-familial child sex trafficking cases regardless of caregiver fault.
+New Jersey's child welfare code does not allow for a child welfare response in non-caregiver child sex trafficking cases.
 Specifically, the definition of "abused child" under N.J.
 Stat.
 Ann. § 9:6-8.9(c) ("Abused child" defined) is limited to acts committed by the child's "parent, guardian, or other person having his custody and control," and the definition of "sexual abuse" under N.J.
 Stat.
 Ann. § 9:6-8.84(b) (Definitions relative to child abuse, neglect) is similarly limited to "contacts or actions between a child and a parent or caretaker."
-Further, a specialized investigation is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.
+Further, a specialized response is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.

-2.11.1 Recommendation: Statutorily allow for child welfare involvement in child sex trafficking cases regardless of parent or caregiver fault and provide for a specialized investigation in those cases.
+2.11.1 Recommendation: Statutorily allow for child welfare involvement in child sex trafficking cases regardless of parent or caregiver fault and provide for a specialized response in those cases.
+(See Issue Brief 2.11.)

-Policy Goal 3.1 State law mandates a process for coordinating access to specialized services for child sex trafficking victims that does not require involvement in child-serving systems.
+State law mandates a process for coordinating access to specialized services for child sex trafficking victims that does not require involvement in child-serving systems.

 New Jersey law authorizes the provision of specialized, community-based services through family justice centers; however, creation of those centers is discretionary.
 Pursuant to N.J.
 Stat.
-Ann. § 52:4B-72 (Establishment of family justice centers),
+Ann. § 52:4B-72 (Establishment of family justice centers), a.